Lab 6: Object-Oriented Programming

 We'll need to do two things in order to get into FSM and get our caffeine fix.

-Firstly, define a new class Key
+Firstly, define a new class Key, that is a subclass of Thing, but

-method to unlock the door to FSM.
+overwrites the use method to unlock the door to FSM.

 Hint 1: Refer back to the

-example if you need a refresher on how to define a subclass and overwrite methods.
+MonsterTruckexample if you need a refresher on how to define a subclass and overwrite methods.
 Make sure you define Key after you've defined Thing.Hint 2: Place has an

-instance attribute that you may need to change.
+lockedinstance attribute that you may need to change.

 class Thing(object):